-UBX1325, our lead drug candidate (along with our backup compound in our ophthalmology program, UBX1967) is a potent small molecule inhibitor of specific members of the Bcl-2 family of apoptosis regulating proteins.
+UBX1325, our lead drug candidate (along with our backup compound in our ophthalmology program, UBX1967) is a potent and selective small molecule inhibitor of Bcl-xL, a specific member of the Bcl-2 family of apoptosis regulating proteins.
 The B-cell lymphoma 2, or Bcl-2, gene family encodes more than 20 proteins that regulate the intrinsic apoptosis pathway and are fundamental to the balance between cell survival and cell death.
 Inhibition of certain Bcl-2 family proteins results in cell death in certain cell types.
 Targeting this pathway has been studied extensively in connection with the search for new oncology medicines.